-In 2021, President Biden signed legislation to make Juneteenth the first new federal holiday since Dr. Martin Luther King Jr. Day was created nearly 40 years ago.
-On the day after Biden signed the legislation making Juneteenth a holiday, I spoke to the writer and poet Clint Smith, author of the book How the Word Is Passed: A Reckoning with the History of Slavery Across America.
+In 2021, President Biden signed legislation making Juneteenth the first new federal holiday since Dr. Martin Luther King Jr. Day.
+On the day after Biden signed the legislation, I spoke to the writer and poet Clint Smith, author of the book How the Word Is Passed: A Reckoning with the History of Slavery Across America.
 I began by asking him about traveling to Galveston, Texas, and his feelings on Juneeteenth becoming a federal holiday.

 CLINT SMITH: As you mentioned, I went to Galveston, Texas.
 I’ve been writing this book for four years, and I went two years ago.
 And it was marking the 40th anniversary of when Texas had made Juneteenth a state holiday.
 And it was the Al Edwards Prayer Breakfast.
 The late Al Edwards Sr. is the state legislator, Black state legislator, who made possible and advocated for the legislation that turned Juneteenth into a holiday, a state holiday in Texas.

 And so I went, in part, because I wanted to spend time with people who were the actual descendants of those who had been freed by General Gordon Granger’s General Order No. 3.
 And it was a really remarkable moment, because I was in this place, on this island, on this land, with people for whom Juneteenth was not an abstraction.
 It was not a performance.
 It was not merely a symbol.
 It was part of their tradition.
 It was part of their lineage.
 It was an heirloom that had been passed down, that had made their lives possible.
 And so, I think I gained a more intimate sense of what that holiday meant.